Preview Components with Local Dev

 For now, this feature is only available through the Salesforce command-line interface (CLI).
 To run a real-time preview for your app or site:

-Before you can use Local Dev for an app or site, you have to enable it for your Salesforce sandbox org or scratch org.
+Before you can use Local Dev for an app or site, you have to enable it for your Salesforce scratch org.
+If you try to use Local Dev without first enabling it in Setup, the tool fails on the CLI.

-For now, Local Dev is available for Winter '25 sandboxes only.
+For now, Local Dev is available for sandboxes only on the Winter '25 release.

-To turn on this beta feature for your sandbox org, from Setup, in the Quick Find box, enter Local Dev
+To turn on this feature for your production or sandbox org, from Setup, in the Quick Find box, enter Local Dev

 To enable Local Dev for your scratch org, complete these steps.